asrujana/LinearRegression/docs/index.md

-## Welcome To Manchine Learing Project - SALARY PREDICTION
+## Welcome To Manchine Learing Project Team 3
+# SALARY PREDICTION

 ### Prediction of the salary of the employees using Regression Alogrithm.
 #### Linear Model